 Pet references from previous landlords

 Assurance that you'll pet-proof and maintain the property

 Still considering a pet?
 Choose the breed carefully.
 Strata by-laws can specify dog size, non-shedding, and obedience training!

 2. Obedience Training

 Take your puppy or even an older dog to puppy pre-school and obedience training.
 Keep your certificates to show that your dog is well behaved.

-Treat your pet regularly for worming, flea and tick prevention.
+Treat your pet regularly for worming, and flea and tick prevention.

-Keep your pet’s vaccinations up to date, keeping copies of your vaccination certificates.
+Keep your pet’s vaccinations up to date and keep copies of your vaccination certificates.